mod-protocol/Frames-Fun-Extension/README.md

-# x.frames
+# Open Frames X

-x.frames is a browser extension for Google Chrome which allows you to interact with [frames](https://docs.farcaster.xyz/learn/what-is-farcaster/frames) posted on [x](https://www.x.com) (formerly Twitter).
+Open Frames X is a browser extension for Google Chrome which allows you to interact with [frames](https://docs.farcaster.xyz/learn/what-is-farcaster/frames) posted on [x](https://www.x.com) (formerly Twitter).

 ## What's inside?